masc-ucsc/livehd/README.md

 #endif
 ```

-Pull at least once a day when working, LGraph is in active development.
+Pull at least once a day when working, LiveHD is in active development.

 Always target warning free compilation.
 It is okay to commit code that triggers
 warning during development, but remember to clean up afterwards.